-These consolidated financial statements include the accounts of the Company and its previously wholly-owned subsidiaries: Fortress de Nicaragua S.A. ("Fortress") from November 1, 2013 to April 8, 2015 (the date of sale of Fortress - refer to note 5); and Nueva Segovia Mining S.A. ("Nueva Segovia") from November 1, 2013 to June 12, 2014 (the date of sale of Nueva Segovia - refer to note 5).
+These consolidated financial statements include the accounts of the Company and its previously wholly-owned subsidiary, Fortress de Nicaragua S.A. ("Fortress") until April 8, 2015 (the date of sale of Fortress - refer to note 4).
 All material intercompany transactions and balances have been eliminated on consolidation.